prithviBytes/YelpCamp/README.md

   <li>passport-local-mongoose: Mongoose pulgin.</li>
 </ul>

+## Database
+I have used MongoDB for stroing User Data, Campground info, etc.

 ## Credits
 Credit of this project goes to <b>Colt Steele and his TAs</b>.
 I came across this project on one of Colt's Bootcamp on Web Development.<br>